 Over-statements, exaggeration and even outright lies are commonplace in any health or wellness industry but due to its explosive growth, the CBD market seems to have been infiltrated by brands and individuals claiming CBD is the cure to all mankind’s ills.
 I have news for you, it’s not.

-There is a wealth of preclinical (and emerging clinical) data that cannabidiol and other phytocannabinoids, as well as terpenes, can have potentially powerful effects in the treatment of anxiety and anxiety-related disorders, acute pain, chronic pain, addiction, neuropathic pain and inflammation; all of which are very common problems.
+There is a wealth of preclinical (and emerging clinical) data that Cannabidiol and other phytocannabinoids, as well as terpenes, can have powerful beneficial effects in the treatment of anxiety and anxiety-related disorders, acute pain, chronic pain, neuropathic pain and inflammation; all of which are very common problems.
 There is additional, albeit limited evidence, that CBD may also have beneficial effects on the symptoms of Parkinson’s, Alzheimer’s and various in vitro studies show its anti-cancer effects.

 However, showing that CBD has an anti-cancer effect on a cell line in a laboratory, and actually helping combat cancer in humans is VASTLY different.
 There are thousands of chemicals and compounds that are anti-cancer in vitro but which have no beneficial effect when taken to animal models.
 As a consumer, you need to be as vigilant as possible for misleading quotes and claims.
-While CBD is clearly a therapeutically useful molecule and we are continuing to unlock its potential, we are a long way off from labelling CBD as anti-cancer.
+While CBD is clearly a very powerful molecule and we are continuing to unlock its potential, we are a long way off from labelling CBD as truly anti-cancer.
 Until we have solid evidence to show it is, it is unfair to label it as such.
-This goes for all other claims, even those written above which are based on animal work and small study work in humans - we need large scale, well conducted clinical studies to make firm medical claims about this compound and these are only now starting to commence.

-The clinical evidence, as of yet, simply doesn’t support the majority of the claims made about CBD and the evidence has to inform our decisions lest we get taken for a ride as consumers.
+This doesn’t just go for cancer but a range of other serious diseases as well.
+The evidence, as of yet, simply doesn’t support the majority of the claims and the evidence has to inform our decisions lest we get taken for a ride.

 We know from emerging research and our current understanding of the endocannabinoid system that phyto-cannabinoids like CBD are similar, although not identical, to the endocannbinoids found in all of us.
 It stands to reason that genetic abnormalities which effect endocannanbinoids or the endocannabinoid system itself may reduce (or perhaps heighten) the effects of cannabinoids we take, like CBD.